aroojjjjjjj/Fakenewsdetection_project/README.md

 .
 Observed that Cluster 1 contained mostly fake news while Cluster 0 had more real news, showing a natural separation even      without labels.
 .
 Demonstrated how unsupervised learning can uncover structure and relationships in textual data.

+✅ Week 9: Neural Networks Basics
+Implemented a simple Artificial Neural Network (ANN) using Keras.
+Used text length as a numerical feature to train the neural model.
+Trained the ANN with multiple epochs to learn patterns in fake vs real news.
+Evaluated ANN performance on test data and recorded accuracy.
+Compared ANN results with previous models (Logistic Regression and Random Forest).
+Confirmed that ANN can learn non-linear patterns and serves as a strong neural baseline for the project.

  📌 Project Milestones So Far
 - Environment setup complete.
 - Dataset collected and cleaned.